- Fantastic screen

 - Finicky fingerprint sensor

-Samsung Galaxy S5 Video ReviewWatch the Galaxy S5 video review for a quick overview of Samsung's phone.
+Samsung Galaxy S5 Video ReviewWatch the Galaxy S5 video to see the phone in action.

 The latest phone to join the exclusive best phones of 2014 is the LG G3 and it certainly gives the Galaxy S5 some serious competition.